 What is the reorder point formula?
 ROP = (consumption rate × lead time in days) + safety stock.
 Safety stock is z × σ × √(lead time), where z is the z-score for your target service level and σ is the standard deviation of daily demand.

 How is a reorder point different from a PAR level?
-Reorder point is the level .
+Reorder point is the level at which you order.
 PAR level is the level you order up to.
 ROP is below PAR.
 A continuous-review system fires an order when stock crosses ROP; a periodic-review system reorders up to PAR on a schedule regardless.

 Why does my reorder point need to change?
 Lead times shift, demand shifts, supplier reliability shifts.
 A static reorder point gets stale within months.
 The right system recomputes ROP daily from rolling consumption data.